apache/nuttx/configs/esp32-core/README.txt

       FreeRTOS, you will need to uncomment the "set ESP32_RTOS none" line in OpenOCD configuration file.

+      NOTE: A copy of this OpenOCD configuration file (with the referenced line uncommented).
+Is available in the NuttX source tree at nuttx/config/esp32-core/scripts/esp32.cfg.

       The documentation indicates that you need to use an external JTAG like the TIAO USB Multi-protocol Adapter and the Flyswatter2.
       The instructions at http://www.esp32.com/viewtopic.php?t=381 show